 Carla Carter is an occupational therapist who has worked with adults and geriatrics in various settings since 2002.
 She has a diverse medical background through her exposure to both standard and challenging medical diagnoses, as well as working with those afflicted with celiac disease in their late stage of diagnosis and life.

-Personally, she is a wife and mom of two lovely children and has been diagnosed with celiac disease for over seventeen years and more recently, her five year old having been diagnosed at age two and a half.
+Personally, she is a wife and mom of two lovely children and has been diagnosed with celiac disease for over eighteen years and more recently, her seven year old having been diagnosed at age two and a half.
 They live and breathe the gluten-free lifestyle daily, to say the least.